How to use the command 'wg' (with examples)

 wg genkey | tee path/to/private_key | wg pubkey > path/to/public_key

-• | wg pubkey: Generates the corresponding public key.
+• path/to/public_key: Contains the generated public key.

-Use case 5: Show the current configuration of a WireGuard interface
+Use case 5: Show the current configuration of a wireguard interface

 Code: